Dell XPS 13 Cyber Monday Deal 2021: Cheapest Price Today | Digital Trends

-This Dell XPS 13 Cyber Monday deal is, by far, one of the best we’ve found: A massive $300 discount on the Dell XPS 13, dropping the price from $950 to only $650.
-Like most of the Cyber Monday deals, there’s only a small amount of stock set aside for this particular offer, and considering many people are shopping Cyber Monday laptop deals right now, it won’t last long.
+This Dell XPS 13 Cyber Monday deal is, by far, one of the best we’ve found that’s still available: A massive $300 discount on the Dell XPS 13, dropping the price from $950 to only $650.
+Like most of the last-minute Cyber Monday deals, there’s only a small amount of stock set aside for this particular offer, and considering many people are shopping the few Cyber Monday laptop deals that are still available, it won’t last long.

 Today’s best Dell XPS 13 Cyber Monday deal